 But that doesn’t mean it’s without its challenges — a compromised office space often being one of them.
 Without a conventional office setup, it’s easy to become distracted and unmotivated.
-If you’re worried about your remote team’s productivity, read on to discover some handy products and gadgets that will promote concentration.
+If you’re worried about managing your remote team’s safety or productivity, read on to discover some handy products and gadgets that will promote concentration and a healthy working environment.

 A poor WFH setup can lead to bad posture, aches and pains, and lethargy.
 If you or your employees are currently finding yourself slouched on the sofa with a laptop, feeling unmotivated, the following items could give your remote working a new lease of life.